-When you scroll to the bottom of the SERP for a keyword, you might see a bottom Google ad.
+When you scroll to the bottom of the SERP for a keyword, you might see an ad.
 The user can tell it’s an ad because the content includes the word “Ad” in bold.

-This SERP for “healthy coffee creamer” included shopping image ads at the top (not pictured in this image), several organic results, and then some bottom Google ads.
+This SERP for “healthy coffee creamer” included shopping image ads at the top (not pictured in this image), several organic results, and then some ads at the bottom.

 You may initially feel disappointed to see your ad at the bottom of the page instead of right at the top where you imagined it would be.
 However, Google bottom ads are beneficial in their own unique way.